Non-Profit Fundraisers – Calendar

 With local non-profit fundraiser information in the same place, organizations can use this calendar to avoid scheduling on the same day.
 If you would like us to put your fundraiser date on our calendar, please send the date, location, and time to Jessica@compassioncoalition.org.
 The calendar can be viewed here: http://www.compassioncoalition.org/community-partner-fundraisers

-We are currently collecting applications for the Getting Ahead in a Just-Gettin’-By World classes to be held in 2014.
+We are currently collecting applications for the Getting Ahead in a Just-Gettin’-By World classes to be held in the fall of 2014.
 Each 16-session class will meet for 2 hours, and both a meal or snacks and child care are provided.
 Transportation assistance is available, and participants, known as Investigators, will be expected to explore information that is relevant to their lives and provide valuable information to our community.
 The Investigators are compensated for their time, participation, and information.
 In partnership with a variety of entities planning to hold the Getting Ahead classes, we will offer them in a variety of locations in our community.
 Between now and the end of this year we are fast at work planning out all of the details.
 As soon as we have them, we will share them with you.

 If you or someone you know is interested in applying for an upcoming Getting Ahead class, please fill out the Getting Ahead Application and return it in to us.
 We will contact each applicant to come in for an interview.

 Our first Getting Ahead class graduated on November 3, 2013, and we couldn’t be prouder of our class of 7, pictured here:

 There have been 3 more classes to graduate since our inaugural class, and 3 additional classes will graduate late summer/early fall 2014.
 There are lots of ways to connect with our Getting Ahead class Graduates.
 For more information, please email firstname.lastname@example.org.

 Seek The Peace of the City: Ten Ways to Bless the Place Where You Live